HariComputes/retro-ipod-spotify-client/README.md

+#My Changes

+In my version of the spotify ipod.
+I added a few things such as the ability to shut the device off from the menu's.
+A headphone jack that most devices miss, haptic feedback, wireless charging, usb-c charging. and a bigger battery.

+An issue I encountered was that the clickwheel code uses the pi's PWM to generate a square wave signal to send to the motor to create it's haptic feel.
+This however is not something that can be manipulated when using the PWM function to output sound to a headphone jack.
+So I had changed the code to create a momentary runtime per each clickwheel sensed movement.
+This worked exceptionally well.

+I've decided to fork and upload my version in case it's any use to anyone.

+This forked version also has a shutdown option in the menu.

 # sPot

+This is a fork of Dupont's repo here: https://github.com/dupontgu/retro-ipod-spotify-client

 This code is meant to accompany [this project](https://hackaday.io/project/177034-spot-spotify-in-a-4th-gen-ipod-2004) in which a Spotify client is built into an iPod "Classic" from 2004.
 Everything is meant to run on a Raspberry Pi Zero W.